thexavier666/skidstorm_rank/README.md

 	./merge_all <number of pages> <number>
 	```

 3. **OPTIONAL** : If you want to see all the name changes of a particular player, then get the player's game ID, say `<ID>`.
-Then run this command
+Then run this command (this is currently not working.
+I plan to correct it later)

 	```
 	./change_all <ID>
 	```

 ### Data collected

 In the `master_db.csv` file, each line contains the details of one user.
 For each user, the following details are collected.

-`user ID, username, device ID, country code, clan tag, clan ID, current number of trophies, number of legendary trophies`
+`user ID, username, device ID, country code, clan tag, clan ID, current number of trophies, number of legendary trophies, total clan trophies`

 ### Files created